SteveBarnett/Remixing/_thinking/pain-without-suffering-series-on-waking-up.md

     - The experience, before the story
 - See thoughts as passing events, not tyrants or bullies
 - Let experience be like water flowing through a river, not like a rock in a river.
+- Sometimes it's not just one second arrow, but many, multiple
+- Resisting, resenting, tightening causes suffering
+- We **can't** avoid the first arrow.
+- Suffering from resisting?
+Open, soften, yield, go closer
+- Suffering from feeling overwhelmed?
+Broaden your attention.